-- A18.
-The auditor's understanding of the entity and its environment obtained during the performance of risk assessment procedures, together with other audit evidence obtained during the course of the audit, assist the auditor in identifying circumstances, or changes in circumstances, that may give rise to the need for an accounting estimate. - A19.
+A18.
+The auditor's understanding of the entity and its environment obtained during the performance of risk assessment procedures, together with other audit evidence obtained during the course of the audit, assist the auditor in identifying circumstances, or changes in circumstances, that may give rise to the need for an accounting estimate.

+- A19.
 Inquiries of management about changes in circumstances may include, for example, inquiries about whether: - The entity has engaged in new types of transactions that may give rise to accounting estimates. - Terms of transactions that gave rise to accounting estimates have changed. - Accounting policies relating to accounting estimates have changed, as a result of changes to the requirements of the applicable financial reporting framework or otherwise. - Regulatory or other changes outside the control of management have occurred that may require management to revise, or make new, accounting estimates. - New conditions or events have occurred that may give rise to the need for new or revised accounting estimates. - A20.
 During the audit, the auditor may identify transactions, events and conditions that give rise to the need for accounting estimates that management failed to identify.
-ISA 315 deals with circumstances where the auditor identifies risks of material misstatement that management failed to identify, including determining whether there is a significant deficiency in internal control with regard to the entity's risk assessment processes.11
+PSA 315 (Redrafted) provides guidance when the auditor identifies a material weakness in the entity's risk assessment processes.

-- A21.
+A21.
 Obtaining this understanding for smaller entities is often less complex as their business activities are often limited and transactions are less complex.
 Further, often a single person, for example the owner-manager, identifies the need to make an accounting estimate and the auditor may focus inquiries accordingly.

-Obtaining an Understanding of How Management Makes the Accounting Estimates (Ref: Para.
-8(c)) - A22.
-The preparation of the financial statements also requires management to establish financial reporting processes for making accounting estimates, including adequate internal control.
-Such processes include the following: - Selecting appropriate accounting policies and prescribing estimation processes, including appropriate estimation or valuation methods, including, where applicable, models. - Developing or identifying relevant data and assumptions that affect accounting estimates. - Periodically reviewing the circumstances that give rise to the accounting estimates and re-estimating the accounting estimates as necessary. - A23.
+Obtaining an Understanding of How Management Makes the Accounting Estimates (Ref.
+Para.
+8(c))

+- A22.
+Management is responsible for establishing financial reporting processes for making accounting estimates, including adequate internal control.
+Such processes include the following: - Selecting appropriate accounting policies and prescribing estimation processes, including appropriate estimation or valuation methods, including, where applicable, models. - Developing or identifying relevant data and assumptions that affect accounting estimates. - Periodically reviewing the circumstances that give rise to the accounting estimates and re-estimating the accounting estimates as necessary.

+- A23.
 Matters that the auditor may consider in obtaining an understanding of how management makes the accounting estimates include, for example: - The types of accounts or transactions to which the accounting estimates relate (for example, whether the accounting estimates arise from the recording of routine and recurring transactions or whether they arise from non-recurring or unusual transactions). - Whether and, if so, how management has used recognized measurement techniques for making particular accounting estimates. - Whether the accounting estimates were made based on data available at an interim date and, if so, whether and how management has taken into account the effect of events, transactions and changes in circumstances occurring between that date and the period end.

-Method of Measurement, Including the Use of Models (Ref: Para.
+Method of Measurement, Including the Use of Models (Ref.
+Para.
 8(c)(i))